pie-dao/docs/papers/piedao.md

 ## Governance

-DAOs are designed to disintermediate the hierarchy structure of organizations through their transparency, effectively giving direct control to shareholders.
+DAOs are designed to disintermediate the hierarchic structure of organizations through their transparency, effectively giving direct control to shareholders.
 Key features are transparency, the immutability of the organization, and the accessible nature of the platform they are built upon.

 Governance models in DAOs however still present challenges.